-Price: $79-$144.95 (depending on size selected)
+Price: $97.47 and up (depending on size selected)

 Cole Haan’s entry in the list is full of detail that practically shouts “I am a driving shoe!”
 The Gunnison II Slip-on Loafer is actually a moccasin construction, according to the company.
 These blue nub, rubber soled babies feature blue-and-black speckled cording that works around the slotted collar and ties on the vamp.
 It’s an all leather imported upper that’s been hand stitched.
-We think the creamy khaki color will work great with any ensemble, but there are six different colors to choose from.
+We think the creamy khaki color will work great with any ensemble, but there are five different colors to choose from.
 We’re particularly fond of the brown crocodile embroidered entry, which are cow leather, but styled to look like croc-skin.
 With the exception of the khakis with their blue cording, all the other styles sport the more traditional leather laces.

-Price: $59.03-$148.50 (depending on size/color selected)
+Price: $72.99 and up (depending on size/color selected)

-4. Frye Men’s Allen Venetian Slip-On Loafer
+4. Frye Men’s Allen Venetian Driving Loafer

-Driving shoes for men come in practically every color imaginable.
-We think these rust soft Italian nubucks from Frye are just bold enough, but not too flashy.
+Car shoes for men come in practically every color imaginable.
+We think the rust soft Italian nubucks from Frye are just bold enough, but not too flashy.
 Plus, the rust allows them to be worn with practically anything.
 The Fryes hew very closely to the traditional driving shoe look, as you’ll note with the nubbed rubber outsoles.
 The New York City based company uses imported tumbled full grain Italian leather for the uppers and they call this a “moc construction.”
 If the rust pair isn’t your jam, the Venetian comes in 10 different colors.

-Price: $87.19-$205.99 (depending on size/color selected)
+Price: $59.99 and up (depending on size/color selected)

-Price: $104.96-$171.28 (depending on size/color selected)
+Price: $99.93 and up (depending on size/color selected)

-Price: $80-$208 (depending on size/color selected)
+Price: $74.97 and up (depending on size/color selected)

-7. Ceyue Leather Breathable Driving Shoes
+7. Ceyue Men’s Casual Leather Driving Shoes

 A great bargain on a unique pair of men’s driving shoes.
 The Ceyue Leather Breathable Driving Shoes pretty much announce to any casual observer that they are, in fact, driving shoes: the rubber outsole is molded up the sides of the upper and is visible at the toe.
 Ceyue says the “combined rubber sole helps walking comfort, slip resistance as well as wear resistance.”
 The shoe features contrasting threading (the company calls it “Italian type manual suture”) in a somewhat wavy design.
 The shoes lace up on the side and the heel is “unconstructed” and “lazy,” according to Ceyue, which makes them easy on, easy off.
-Saving almost 60 bucks on these kicks means you’ll save enough for a couple extra tanks of gas.

 8. Sparco “Race” Driving Shoes